AmitAbuksis/Mivhar-college/README.md

 # Mivhar-college
-Lear git with the students
+Learn git with the students